datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 ^^^^^^^^^^^^^^

 This kind of IA is the simplest integration principle.
-As an example of P2P imagine sending a message generated in one system A to a single receiver in another system B. System A talks to system B.
+As an example of P2P imagine sending a message generated in one System A to a single receiver in another System B. System A talks to System B.
-It is simple and therefore easy to manage, albeit what if another system C is introduced and needs to talk with both system A and B?
+It is simple and therefore easy to manage, albeit what if another System C is introduced and needs to talk with both System A and System B?
-Introducing system C will increase the complexity of the architecture threefold, as we go from 1 integration between A and B to 3 integrations.
+Introducing System C will increase the complexity of the architecture threefold, as we go from 1 integration between System A and System B to 3 integrations.
 A->B, A->C, B->C
 In this case P2P is not your best option, and the issue of scalability presents itself.